vectorgrp/vector-vscode-vcast/README.md

 ### Editing a Coded Test

-Double click on a test name under the Coded Tests node to open that test in the editor.
-To allow Intellisense editing to work properly for coded test file, you must add an include path to the vUnit.h header file that is distributed with VectorCAST.
-When you enable the VectorCAST test explorer, it will check for the existence of the vUnit.h include path in your project and prompt you to add the correct path if it is not found.
-Include paths are added to the c_cpp_properties.json file for the workspace.
-Here is an example of a correctly configured file:
+To edit a coded test, double click on the test name to open the test in the source editor.
+To allow Intellisense editing to work properly for a coded test file, you must add an include path to the c_cpp_properties.json file for the workspace that points to the location of the vUnit.h header file that is distributed with VectorCAST.
+When you enable the VectorCAST test explorer, it will check for the existence of the correct include path and prompt you to add it if it is not found.
+Here is an example a c_cpp_properties.json file with the vUnit include path added:

 ```
 {